daisy/epubtest-db/readme.md

 ## Useful scripts

 * `clone-db`: make a copy of the database from the server (connection details configured in `.env`)
+    * Note that this only works on localhost
 * `migrations`: apply a migration

 ## Tables